remarkjs/remark-lint/readme.md

     .use(remarkPresetLintConsistent)
     // Few recommended rules.
     .use(remarkPresetLintRecommended)
+    .use({
       // `remark-lint-list-item-indent` is configured with `tab` in the
       // recommended preset, but if we’d prefer something else, it can be
       // reconfigured:
-    .use(remarkLintListItemIndent, 'one')
+      settings: {listItemIndent: 'one'}
+    })
     .process('1) Hello, _Jupiter_ and *Neptune*!')

   console.error(reporter(file))